Klein Vrystaat: Miniature republic

-The Swazi saw the Zulus' refusal to allow white farmers, traders and missionaries to penetrate their land, leading to Britain's destruction of the Zulu monarchy in 1879.
-In the 1880s, King Mbandzeni granted numerous concessions to Boer graziers, and British traders and miners.
+The Swazi saw the Zulus' refusal to allow white farmers, traders and missionaries to penetrate their land, leading to Britain's defeat of the Zulus in the Anglo-Zulu War of 1879.
+In the 1880s, King Mbandzeni granted numerous concessions to Boer graziers along with British traders and miners.
 This amounted to a "paper conquest" of Swaziland.

-After the Zulu War, the Swazis aided the British in dismantling the Pedi Kingdom.
+After the Anglo-Zulu War, the Swazis aided the British in dissolving the Pedi Kingdom.
 In gratitude, Britain promised the Swazis they would retain their independence.

-This was despite the "scramble for Africa" in the 1880s.
+The Nieuwe Republiek Zuid Afrika was created by the Boers on Zulu territory in 1884, and the Klein Vrystaat in Swaziland in 1886 as a miniature republic.
+In each case, use was made of tribal warfare among the African population to introduce a small amounted of Boer colonisers, who, having defeated one of the contenders in the tribal war, exacted their price, in land, from the victor.
 In 1886, the discovery of gold made the Transvaal the prime force in southern Africa.
-The Boers demanded British agreement to their expansion either north across the Limpopo (Rhodesia-Zimbabwe) or east through Swaziland (the road to the sea).
-Britain reversed its position on Swazi independence and by 1894 had allowed the Transvaal to establish control over Swaziland.
+The Boers demanded the British agree to their expansion either north across the Limpopo River or east through Swaziland (the road to the sea).
+Britain reversed its position on Swazi independence and by 1894 had allowed the Boers to establish control over Swaziland.